Mosharrf-Miah/Rockbuster-Video-Rental-Analysis/README.md

 3. Which countries are Rockbuster customers based in?
 4. Where are customers with a high lifetime value based?
 5. Do sales figures vary between geographic regions?

+## Data & Tools

+The dataset includes comprehensive information on Rockbuster’s film inventory, customer profiles, and payment transactions.
+Postgre SQL was used for analysis and Tableau was used to create the Visualisations.